ThisIsHH/DIVA_BlenderCameraTool/README.md

 You can use the graph editor, constraints, and many other Blender functions to animate the Camera.

 # Credits
-[korenkonder](https://github.com/korenkonder) for JSON A3DA layout and PD Tool. https://github.com/korenkonder/PD_Tool
+[korenkonder](https://github.com/korenkonder) for script support, JSON A3DA layout and PD Tool. https://github.com/korenkonder/PD_Tool